costoffreedom/costoffreedom-book/book/affordances/queering.md

 definitive asset allowing for sensitivity and understanding.
-However, while numerous, our structures lack the sufficient visibility that would allow better protection, and consequently it keeps being difficult to identify everyone.
+However, while numerous, our structures lack the sufficient visibility that would allow better protection, and consequently it keeps being difficult to identify everyone.</p>

-This day was the occasion of an encounter that has enabled us to identify one another better: since then; we continue to exchange messages on a dedicated mailing list that helps us to know each other better.
+<p>This day was the occasion of an encounter that has enabled us to
+identify one another better: since then; we continue to exchange messages on a dedicated mailing list that helps us to know each other better.
 However, it still is very difficult to completely identify